What if Excitement Leads to Bipolar Mania?

 Gosh darn it!
 I hate that question!
 (I used stronger language than gosh darn it!)She then said, “I’m sorry Julie.
 I always feel like I’m the one with the bad news.”

-I said, “Well, you’re using the health cards and being honest with me.
+I said, “Well, you’re using the Health Cards and being honest with me.
 I often need that if I’m mildly manic.
 I just don’t know if I am though.
 Maybe I’m just excited because my hands are better and I can finally write again?”I know that the above answer to her “are you manic” question- means I’m hypomanic.
 I ALWAYS try to justify the mania.
 Maybe it’s just the real me!
 Maybe it’s just that it’s sunny outside.
 Maybe it’s not what it seems!

 It’s always what it seems.
 I know that if more than one person thinks I’m manic- I’m manic.
 It’s not excitement that causes it.
 It’s bipolar disorder.
 In other words, if I’m excited and feel like having a beer in the afternoon and staying up all night with the wrong people, it’s mania.
 I rarely drink outside of mania.